 Make Private Mortgage Insurance a Thing of the Past

-For loans closed after July 1999, lenders are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance falls below 78 percent of the purchase amount � but not when the borrower achieves 22 percent equity.
-(A number of "higher risk" loan programs are not included.)
-But if your equity rises to 20% (no matter what the original purchase price was), you have the right to cancel PMI (for a mortgage that past July 1999).
+For loans made since July 1999, lenders are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets below 78 percent of your purchase amount � but not when the borrower earns 22 percent equity.
+(The legal requirment does not include certain higher risk mortgages.)
+The good news is that you can cancel your PMI yourself (for your loan closing past July '99), regardless of the original price of purchase, when the equity gets to twenty percent.

 Keep a running total of payments